abdullah2202/oanda_python_notifier/README.md

 # OANDA V20 Strategy Scanner Bot

 This is a modular Python application designed to scan the OANDA V20 API for specific trading strategies.
-It runs on a one-minute schedule and sends a notification to a specified webhook when a strategy's conditions are met.
+It supports two modes: real-time (live) scanning for alerts, and high-speed backtesting over historical data.

 The entire application is packaged to run inside a Docker container.